 No matter how you get to the Lodge you will have passed through some incredible scenery, rest assured it doesn’t stop once you’ve arrived.
 If you’ve come through Glen Shiel you will have driven past the iconic Eilean Donan Castle.
 That will be a constant for your visit as the fairy tale continues when it is lit up in the evening for your viewing pleasure from the property.

-A few miles after you pass the Castle, you turn right and drive for a mile along a narrow road.
+A few miles after you pass the Castle, you turn left and drive for a mile along a narrow road.
 It can’t be far away from the main road, but it feels a world away.

 Sensibly, cars are parked to the rear of the property to avoid compromising the stunning views from the glass wall.
 You enter the property through a large porch, it encourages you to leave shoes and boots and outdoor clothing.
 You immediately notice the underfloor heating which is provided throughout and can be customised by room as desired.